betterscientificsoftware/bssw.io/Site/Categories/Collaboration.md

 # Better Collaboration

-**Description:**  Ways to facilitate and distribute work across teams, promote partnerships via software, and contribute to stronger communities.
+**Description:**  This is the preview version.
+Ways to facilitate and distribute work across teams, promote partnerships via software, and contribute to stronger communities.

-**Overview:** Software is the key crosscutting technology that sustains long-term CSE collaboration, encapsulating advances in applied mathematics, computer science, and domain-specific science and engineering for use by others.
+**Overview:** This is the preview version.
+Software is the key crosscutting technology that sustains long-term CSE collaboration, encapsulating advances in applied mathematics, computer science, and domain-specific science and engineering for use by others.
 We provide information for CSE projects of all sizes, ranging from small teams (for example, a professor and collaborating students) to broad partnerships that span different scientific, institutional, and geographic areas.

 **Topics:**

 - **Licensing:**
-The legal side of controlling software distribution and use.
+PREVIEWING t   he legal side of controlling software distribution and use.

 <!---
    - [What Is Software Intellectual Property?](Topics/WhatIsSoftwareIntellectualProperty.md)